Guinea pigs are among first-time pet parents’ favorites, especially when there are small kids at home.

 - Labored breathing because of respiratory problems.

-- Mucus like substance coming out of guinea pigs eyes, especially of greenish color with redness of eyes generally indicates respiratory infection.
+- Mucus-like substance coming out of guinea pigs’ eyes, especially of greenish color with redness of eyes, generally indicates respiratory infection.

 If they are beginning to get tired early or are not coming out of their cage, it indicates that they are ill.

 - The best option would be to make an appointment with your vet.

-- Ensure the X-Ray or MRI scan is performed to identify the true cause of the problem.
+- Ensure the X-Ray or MRI scan is performed to identify the actual cause of the problem.

 - Apart from antibacterial medication, you can provide some probiotic supplements and curd.

 But most of the time, it can be easily treated if identified and diagnosed early.